Colonial lead cut from 8 to 3: Scheffler, Stallings, Hossler

 Scheffler and Hossler were among the Colonial-record eight players to share the 18-hole lead at 66.
 Stallings began the second round as one of the seven others within a stroke of that.

 Patrick Reed matched his opening 66 with another and was alone in fourth place at 8-under 132.
-Pat Perez (66) and Chris Kirk (67), the 2015 Colonial champion who hasn’t won on the PGA Tour since, were 7 under.
+Pat Perez (66) and Chris Kirk (67), the 2015 Colonial champion who hasn’t won on the PGA Tour since, were at 133.

-After missing the cut at last week’s PGA Championship like Scheffler did, the 37-year-old Stallings came to the Dallas area to play in a 36-hole qualifier Monday for the U.S. Open next month in Brookline, Massachusetts.
+After missing the cut at last week’s PGA Championship like Scheffler did, the 37-year-old Stallings went to Dallas to play in a 36-hole qualifier Monday for the U.S. Open next month in Brookline, Massachusetts.
 He shot 8 under and placed 11th to get into his third U.S. Open and 12th major overall.

 “That was a huge goal, probably the biggest goal I had of the year, is to play the Open up there,” Stallings said Friday.
 “Probably the only time in my career I’ll have an opportunity to play a major championship in New England where at least half my family lives, my sister lives just down the road.”